rebeccacxy/NewsSentimentAnalysis/README.md

 This sentiment analysis project was done for NUS Fintech Society.

 I used 3 models - BERT using Simple Transformers (performed the best), a Neural Network and Decision Trees.

+Overall, I ranked 3rd in our internal kaggle competition.